brentvollebregt/nitratine.net/posts/media-picker/post.md

  - Python : Python 2.7, 3.4 - 3.6
  - Chrome : to run the user interface

-### Instillation
+### Installation
 1. Clone/download the repo at [github.com/brentvollebregt/media-picker](https://github.com/brentvollebregt/media-picker)
 2. Open cmd/terminal and cd to the project
 3. Execute pip install -r requirements.txt

 ### Usage
-Execute ```run.py``` by either calling it as an argument with Python, in IDLE or double clicking on it.
+Execute ```run.py``` by either calling it as an argument with Python, in IDLE or double-clicking on it.
 Chrome should open and display the interface.

 Click the blue "Add Files" button and add your desired files.
 Use the red/green button to select what images to keep and then click export when you have finished your selection (you do not need to select all the images to do this, blue will be ignored like red).